Where does Onnie work and how can I get there?

 Wear loose fitting clothing over your tattoo for the next couple of weeks to allow it to heal smoothly.
 You can continue to apply aftercare lotion for the rest of your life if you like, it’s always good to keep your skin moisturised.

-Vitamins E and C are great for your skin and your immune system in general, so you might want to make sure you’re getting enough in your diet along with drinking enough water.
+Vitamins A, E and C are great for your skin and your immune system in general, so you might want to make sure you’re getting enough in your diet along with drinking enough water.

 I’m fat.
 Can I get tattooed?